 June 27, 2020 6 min read

-The first few months of your little miracle are flying by!
-Not a day goes by without anything new happening.
-The first time your baby smiles at you, grabs things, and slowly showing interest in the things you do.
-The moment might come that you ask yourself when it is appropriate to share some solid foods with your little one.
+The first few months of your little miracle's life are flying by!
+Not a day goes by without something new happening.
+The first time your baby smiles at you, grabs things, and starts slowly showing interest in the things you do is so exciting.
+The moment might come that you ask yourself, when is it appropriate to share some solid foods with your little one?

-In the first few months, only breast milk or a pre-formula is appropriate.
+In the first few months, only breast milk or a an infant formula that's made to be uesd from birth are appropriate.
 In theory, you could start to introduce solid foods after 5 months.
 Why in theory?
 Because not every child’s digestive system is ready for solid food in the first 6 months.
-You should „listen“ to what your baby is saying when they start showing interest in your food.
-If they seem satisfied with milk or formula only, there is no need to push them into eating something else.
-After about 6 months babies need more nutrients due to their development and moving around more and you will notice an interest in other foods.
+You should "listen" to what your baby is saying when they start showing interest in your food.
+If they seem satisfied with breast milk or formula only, there is no need to push them into eating something else.
+After about 6 months, babies need more nutrients due to their development and moving around more and you will notice an interest in other foods.
 Your child will give you clear signals when they are ready for complimentary food.

 There are a number of ways to prepare solid foods and implement it in the diet of your baby.
-Known to work best is to make porridges from:
+One of the most common methods is to make porridges from:

-Especially foods high inprebiotic fiberssupport your child’s immune system.
+Foods high in prebiotic fibers are especially good for supporting your child’s immune system.
 Beans, peas, bananas, berries, and oats contain lots of prebiotics.
 It’s best to blend or mash foods to a suitable texture, harder fruits and vegetables should be cooked to soften them.
 Finger foods can help your child improve their hand-eye coordination when they grab the food themselves and it will get them used to different textures.

 In the first 6 months, you should stick to breast-milk or formula (or a combination of both).
 It gives your child the time to develop so they can cope with solid foods and will be able to feed themself, like holding finger foods and moving food around their mouth, chewing, and swallowing.
 That way they are prepared to have mashed and soft finger food.
 Pay close attention to foods that can trigger allergic reactions and start by feeding only small amounts and one at a time, so you can spot any intolerance.